skseth/dev-osx/README.md

 # Bootstrapping

-As a user of the script, the first thing to do is to install brew and ansible.
+As a user of the script, the first thing to do is to
+- install xcode command line tools
+- brew
+- ansible.

 Run ./bootstrap.sh to do so.

 # Setting up a Dev Environment